wbcomdesigns/buddypress-activity-share-pro/readme.txt

 Yes, this plugin requires BuddyPress plugin.

 == Changelog ==
+= 1.3.0 =
+* Fix: Hide share count when the count is 0 for a cleaner UI.
+* Fix: Managed the behavior of the share popup, now hidden upon clicking the BuddyPress share icon.
+* Fix: Resolved fatal error caused by the Share Pro feature.
+* Update: Corrected "Whatsapp" typo to "WhatsApp."
+* Update: Managed shared links to open in a new tab for better navigation.
+* Fix: Managed BuddyPress activity share URL for improved functionality.
+* Fix: Managed share URLs for BuddyBoss Platform for consistency.
+* Fix: Corrected issue where "My Profile" shares were posted in groups instead of activities.

 = 1.2.3 =
 * Fix: Issue with BuddyBoss
 * Fix: UI fixes